 Note: Parental supervision is suggested for small children playing with telescopes.
-To avoid eye injury, NEVER allow children to point telescopes at the sun during daytime viewing.
+To avoid serious eye injuries and to prevent fires, NEVER allow children to point any telescope or binoculars at the sun.

 Argo 50mm Telescope/Microscope Kit (Best for Viewing)

-As a bonus, if kids want to look at more impressive celestial objects, they can use the Argo's microscope attachment, which allows them to view slides featuring things like onion skin, as well as a few images of galaxies.
+As a bonus, if kids want to look at more impressive celestial objects and other scientific images, they can use the Argo's microscope attachment.
+This allows them to view slides featuring things like onion skin, as well as a few images of galaxies.
 The kit also comes with tools to make your own slides.

-Setup and operation will likely require the help of an adult (or someone over age 6).
+Setup and operation will likely require the help of an adult (or someone over age 6, at least).
 To transform the kit from a telescope to a microscope, just slide the attachment onto the end of the telescope tube.
-The kit comes with a small tabletop tripod, and a floor tripod.
+The kit comes with a small tabletop tripod and a floor tripod.

 List Price: $49.99.
 Available for: $24.90

 Extremely easy operation and remarkably good optical quality at a very low price make this surprising telescope a great choice to help kids bond with the night sky.
 If you have patience and a dark location, then planets, nebulas, star clusters, several galaxies and occasional comets are in range of this telescope.
 And the optional dark, anti-glare filter provides a spectacular view of the moon!

 To operate this telescope, just insert one of two eyepieces (20mm or 4mm) for wide and close-up views.
 FirstScope's 3-inch (76mm) aperture is small, but the telescope's fast focal ratio (3.95) gives kids a view of objects in the deep sky on dark (moonless) nights.
 The scope can pull in nearly 120x more light than a child's eye, so he or she can catch the photons of the Andromeda galaxy if the sky is dark enough.